trothr/blog/Marilyn/2019/20191230-how-can-i-pray-for-you.md

 We were as one.

 Looking back, every step we took was the right step at that moment.
-It was right to pray for healing, even to pray for a miracle.
+It was right to pray for healing, even to pray for a miracle, and to pursue "full court press" with the critical care team.

 So began prayer in earnest.